thisdougb/ansible-hashivault/README.md

 Vagrant and Ansible code to build a HashiCorp Vault instance for testing.
 Built for Centos/RHEL.

 ### Create Vault Instance
-Create an instance to run the vault, if using Vagrant see the sub-dir ~/vagrant from this repo.
-The ansible inventory file uses the hostname 'vault'.
+Create an instance to run the vault, if using Vagrant see the sub-dir _vagrant_ from this repo.

 ### Ansible Bootstrap
-Bootstrap the new vault instance with the Ansible ssh key, which defaults to the key in ~/.ssh/id_rsa.pub.
-We also install the host systems /etc/hosts, which should contain your vault instance.
-Installing net-tools is useful for testing.
+Bootstrap the new vault instance, installing the ssh key (should match private_key_file from ansible.cfg).
+We also install the hosts file, picked up from /vagrant/etc_hosts on the new vault instance.
+When not using Vagrant you'll need to workaround this and populate the /etc/hosts file.
 ```
 ansible $ ansible-playbook bootstrap_hosts.yml -k -K
 SSH password: